paumainini/regresion-model/README.md

 The predictive model developed in this project aims to provide accurate estimates of real estate prices in Argentina, which can be valuable for both buyers and sellers in the real estate market.

+## Project Repository

+This repository contains files related to the predictive model project for real estate prices in Argentina.

+### Files

+- **DatasetFinal.csv:** This file contains the dataset used for analysis and development of the predictive model.
+- **Presentación TP2 - DH - Grupo 5.pptx:** PowerPoint presentation summarizing the findings and results of the project.
+- **README.md:** Markdown file providing an overview of the project and its structure.
+- **tp2.ipynb:** Jupyter Notebook file containing the source code and development process of the predictive model.

 ## Modelo de Regresión

 El objetivo de este proyecto es desarrollar un modelo predictivo para los precios de bienes raíces en Argentina utilizando técnicas de aprendizaje automático.
 El conjunto de datos utilizado para este propósito se obtiene de [Properati](https://www.properati.com.ar/), una plataforma de bienes raíces en línea.